 In the years since Anne Frank’s diary was published, investigators and historians have proposed several other potential informants.
 These include Lena Hartog, the wife of one of the warehouse employees; and Nelly Voskuijl, the sister of one of the Franks’ helpers.
 In 2002, meanwhile, author Carol Ann Lee argued the informant was Tonny Ahlers, a Dutch Nazi sympathizer who had previously been a business associate of Otto Frank.
 Ahlers’ own son endorsed the theory that his father was the culprit, but a subsequent investigation by Dutch authorities found no hard evidence of his involvement.

-The most recent theory surfaced in 2016, when Amsterdam’s Anne Frank House suggested that the group’s arrest could have been a tragic accident.
-In a research paper, the museum argued that the German Security Service might have simply stumbled upon the eight Jews while raiding the premises to search for fraudulent food-ration cards.
+Among those recent theories was a report that surfaced in 2016, in which Amsterdam’s Anne Frank House suggested that the group’s arrest could have been a tragic accident.
+That report, written by senior historian Gertjan Broek (who will also serve as an advisor for the new investigation), argued that the German Security Service might have simply stumbled upon the eight Jews while raiding the premises to search for fraudulent food-ration cards.
 Nevertheless, its researchers do not rule out the potential that Frank and the others were the victims of a betrayal.
 “Clearly,” the museum’s report concludes, “the last word about that fateful summer day in 1944 has not yet been said.”